AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 This may be "None".

+For clips, the `internal_space` is the `media_space` of the `media_reference`, and for compositions, `internal_space` starts at 0 and inherits the duration from its children (depending on the kind of composition).

 ### Trimmed Space

+If set, the source range is expressed in the `internal_space` and trims the `available_range`, which is inherited from the MediaReference (for clips) or from children (for compositions).

+The `trimmed_space` is the space after this trim.
+If `source_range` is `None`, `internal_space` and `trimmed_space` are the same.

 Origin: the start_time of the `source_range` becomes the origin of Trimmed Space.

 ### Effects Space

-The effects space is the frame after the effects have been applied.
+The effects space is the space after the effects have been applied.

 ### External Space

+*TODO: debate around moving transition information onto the track.*

 The external space is finally achieved by applying the transitions to the effects space.

-## Properties

-There are a number of properties that are either set or computed that define how time is manipulated by OTIO objects.

-### MediaReference.available_range

-Defined in the media's space, this describes the range of media available to be edited into the timeline.
-If the frames on disk are 100-150, the available_range should be start_time = 100 with a duration = 50.

-### Item.source_range

-Represents on a 'trim' on the internal space of the item, expressed in the internal space of the item.
-For a clip, this trims the available_range of the media_reference.
-For a composition, this trims the children depending on if the composition is a Sequence or a Stack.

-### Timeline.global_offset

-A start frame number for the external space of the 'tracks' stack at the top of the timeline.
-This is used, for example, to start final frame numbers at 86400 (1 hour at 24fps).

-## Timeline / Global Space
+## Timeline

-The timeline's "internal" space is the "external" space of its "tracks" stack.

-The timeline additionally  has a 'global_offset' which is used to set the final starting time of the global space of the timeline.
+The timeline additionally defines a `global_space`, which the space resulting from applying the `global_offset` parameter to the `external_space` of the `tracks` stack.

+This is useful for starting the entire resulting timeline at an hour, for example.

 # Time Occupied vs Frames Displayed

 There is a distinction between the time something occupies on a timeline and the frames that it displays.

-For example, take a simple example.
-A timeline with a single track containing a single clip, that has a duration of 20 frames.
-The parent also has a source range of 0-20, exactly the same as the time this clip occupies.
+For example, a timeline with a single track containing a single clip, that has a duration of 20 frames.
+The parent also has a source range of 0-20.
+In this case the media_range and the occupied_range of the clip are identical.

 Now imagine that a freeze frame effect is added to the clip, so that only the first frame of the clip is used.

 The clip still occupies frames 0-20 of the parent timeline, but only frame 0 of the clip is being used.
+The media_range of the clip therefore has a duration of 1, while the occupied_range has a duration of 20.

 # API